 Through the graduates response in eleven different areas here we only tried to evaluate the programs quality and its relevance in the job.
-Out of 80 graduates, more than two-third of the graduates rated the quality of the program or the education delivered as "high value".
-Whereas, only 26 rated it as "Moderate" while none of the respondents rated the "low value".
+Out of 75 graduates, 48 of the graduates rated the quality of the program or the education delivered as "high value".
+Whereas, only 27 rated it as "Moderate" while none of the respondents rated the "low value".

-Similarly, in case of relevance of the program in the job requirements; among 80 graduates, 46 rated it "high value" and 33 rated "Moderate".
-However, there is only a single respondent who rated it as "low value".
+Similarly, in case of relevance of the program in the job requirements; among 75 graduates, slightly less than two-third rated it "high value" and 26 rated "Moderate" while none of the respondents rated the "low value".